Japanese group Mizkan buys Unilever's pasta sauces for $2.15 billion

 For Mizkan and rival asian groups, however, the deal steps up a shift towards Western markets, spurred by slowing domestic growth and cash-heavy balance sheets.

-Mizkan already had Britain's Branston Pickle and Sarson's vinegar in its growing larder and fellow Japanese group Suntory Holdings [SUNTH.UL] closed a $16 billion takeover of U.S. bourbon company Beam Inc last month, following last year's agreement by Suntory Beverage & Food to buy UK drinks Lucozade and Ribena from GlaxoSmithKline.
+Mizkan already had Britain's Branston Pickle and Sarson's vinegar in its growing larder and fellow Japanese group Suntory Holdings SUNTH.UL closed a $16 billion takeover of U.S. bourbon company Beam Inc last month, following last year's agreement by Suntory Beverage & Food (2587.T) to buy UK drinks Lucozade and Ribena from GlaxoSmithKline (GSK.L).

 But it's not only the Japanese that are hungry for more.

-Emperador Inc of the Philippines agreed this month to buy Scotch whisky company Whyte & Mackay from United Spirits, and China's Bright Food Group [SHMNGA.UL] said on Thursday that it would buy control of Tnuva, Israel's largest food company, from private equity firm Apax [APAX.UL].
+Emperador Inc (EMP.PS) of the Philippines agreed this month to buy Scotch whisky company Whyte & Mackay from United Spirits (UNSP.NS), and China's Bright Food Group SHMNGA.UL said on Thursday that it would buy control of Tnuva, Israel's largest food company, from private equity firm Apax APAX.UL.

 Mizkan, which says it is the world's leading provider of rice wine vinegar, already owns U.S. cooking wine brand Holland House and Border Foods, which makes Mexican sauces and peppers.